lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 * Computing resources can be wasted if multiple analyses are independently producing similar ntuples.
 * Ntuples can be lost, or removed when analysts leave, which can be an issue for [analysis preservation](https://lhcb-dpa.web.cern.ch/lhcb-dpa/wp6/index.html).

 It is the goal of [Analysis Productions](https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions/) to centralise and automate much of the process of making ntuples, and to keep a record of how datasets were produced.
-Moving into run 3, this will usually be the preferred way to create ntuples for your analysis.
+In Run 3, this is the preferred way to create ntuples for your analysis.

 ## Monitoring productions